Learning how to draw a leaves gets easy when you start with a step by step tutorial. Place them in a grid for a pretty fall drawing.

 My experience is that some are easiest to draw when you start with veins first, and the leaf shape around then, and others visa versa.
 Either way, I hope this is a handy reference guide the next time you need some variety for your fall art.

 Media note: Crayons work great, but this can make a lovely watercolor painting too, as shown by my sample below.
 I recommended using real watercolor paper, a black Sharpie for a bleed-proof drawing and liquid watercolor paint.
 Extra dabs of color along the veins make for some fun wet-on-wet painting practice.

-How to Draw Leaves
+Draw Leaves Coloring Page

 - How to draw a Willow leaf